-Issue 2.5 LAND USE ACTIVITIES - NATURE, CHARACTER, AMENITY VALUES AND SERVICING
+Issue 2.4 LAND USE ACTIVITIES - NATURE, CHARACTER, AMENITY VALUES AND SERVICING

-A Ddiversity of primary production and non-primary production activities occur in the rural environment.
-These activities can have a wide range of effects on the nature, character and amenity values of the rural environment, as well as the potential for incompatibility between activities.
+A diversity of primary production and non-primary production activities occur in the rural environment.
+These activities can have a wide range of effects on the nature, character and amenity values of the rural environment.
 However, some of these effects are anticipated and expected in a rural working environment.
 These effects can result in the potential for incompatibility between rural activities and more sensitive land use.